OmarFares26/2nd-creative-code-lap/README.md

-# Simple Social media platform
+# Social media platform using node.js

 This is a univeristy project , where i created a fullstack simple social media platform using Html5,CSS,Node.js and MYSQL.